microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-06.md

 # Description

-The objective of this lab is to baseline anthe implementation of enterprise grade security controls and services for Azure Synapse Dedicated SQL Pools.
+The objective of this lab is to baseline the implementation of enterprise grade security controls and services for Azure Synapse Dedicated SQL Pools.

 Categories of security enablement are as follows: